The Key to Efficient Facility Operations

-In certain situations, having a seal which can perform well in low temperatures is crucial.
-In industries such as oil and gas, dairy, pharmaceutical and aerospace, low temperature seal products are essential to the successful operation of the facility.
-Without using specifically designed low temperature O-rings, the elastomer will lose its flexibility and ultimately fail.
+In many industries, particularly oil and gas, pharmaceutical and aerospace, having a seal that performs well in low temperatures is crucial.
+Utilising low-temperature seal products is essential to ensuring the successful operation of these facilities.
+Without these specifically developed O-rings, the elastomer will lose its flexibility and ultimately fail.

-Elastomers used in O-ring technology naturally becomes stiffer and less elastic as the temperature cools.
-At certain very low temperatures, it reaches what is known as the glass transition (Tg) state, where the material becomes like glass – brittle and rigid – making it challenging to keep a good seal.
+Elastomers used in O-ring technology naturally become stiffer and less elastic as the temperature cools.
+At certain very low temperatures, they reach what is known as the glass transition (Tg) state.
+In this state, the material becomes brittle and rigid, making it difficult to maintain an effective seal.

-Added to this, materials naturally contract as they cool, which can lead to the O-ring not fitting properly.
-There is also a risk of ‘cold set’, where stresses which were undergone at higher temperatures are unable to relax out at cooler temperatures.
+Additionally, materials contract as they cool, causing O-rings to no longer fit correctly.
+Cold set is another concern, where stresses experienced at higher temperatures are unable to relax at cooler temperatures.
 Both of these issues are likely to result in leakage and seal failure.

-Here at NES, we have developed a number of specific and unique materials, which have been specifically developed designed to meet the demands of clients operating low temperature facilities.
-Our products are suitable for sealing down to -100°C, and we can also provide solutions for cryogenic applications which work down to -250°C.
+At NES, we have developed distinct and specialised materials that cater to the demands of clients operating low-temperature facilities.
+Our products are developed for sealing at temperatures as low as -100°C, and we can offer solutions for cryogenic applications functioning down to -250°C.